medavox/tuki-nuwa/text/Standard Average European.md

 13. phrasal adverbs (e.g. English already, still, not yet);
 14. tendency towards replacement of past tense by the perfect.

 (Portions of this text are from Wikipedia.
-The whole text is licensed under Creative Commons - Attribution - Sharealike.)
+The original text and this file are licensed under Creative Commons - Attribution - Sharealike.)